Italian aircraft carrier Aquila: Machinery

+Before the war, it had already been planned to replace Romas old steam turbines with four new FIAT 6512 D Diesel engines, capable of 20,000 hp each.
+These were built in 1939 and were some of the largest internal combustion engines ever produced.
+However, due to the outbreak of war, they were never installed on Roma.
+The four engines survived the conflict and after the war, they were reused as pairs of two on the twin ocean liners.

 Self-propulsion tests at the Freude tank at La Spezia in January 1942 indicated that for a trial displacement of 26,700 tons, a speed of 29 knots could be achieved with 132,660 shp.
-This indicated that a sustained speed of 29.5 knots could be reached with an output of 140,000 shp, and 30 knots if the propulsion system could develop 151,000 shp without being forced.

-Aquila′s new propulsion system was taken from two canceled Capitani Romani-class light cruisers (Cornelio Silla and Paolo Emilio), as despite their cancellation the fabrication of their propulsion systems was in an advanced stage.
+This indicated that a sustained speed of 29.5 knots could be reached with an output of 140,000 shp, and 30 knots if the propulsion system could develop 151,000 shp without being forced.Aquila′s new propulsion system was taken from two canceled Capitani Romani-class light cruisers (Cornelio Silla and Paolo Emilio), as despite their cancellation the fabrication of their propulsion systems was in an advanced stage.
 Totaling eight boilers and four turbine groups, each of these was capable of generating 55,000 shp at 310 rpm, more than adequate for the needs of Aquila.
 Each boiler operated at a pressure of 29 kg/cm2, with the superheated steam being fed to the turbines at a pressure of 26 kg/cm2 and a temperature of 320 C. As installed on Aquila, the overall output in shaft horsepower was reduced, to a maximum of 37,750 shp per turbine group at full normal power.
 The propellers used were also modified to a type more suitable for a larger ship - whereas the original propellers used by the Capitani Romani-class had three blades and a diameter of 4.2 meters, those used by Aquila had four blades and a diameter of 3.9 m.